20 Things To Do With NYC Babies Before They Turn 1

 3. First Movie

-A handful of NYC movie theaters welcome parents with babies to special screenings, where the sound is turned down, house lights are left on low, and no one cares if your baby needs to fuss for a few minutes, or you need to stop to rustle about to change a diaper.
-These are films for adults, but babies get in free.
-You get a day out, and you're prepping your tiny New Yorker for when she's ready to see movies on her own.
+In non-pandemic times, we'd send you to an NYC movie theater offering special screenings for babies, where the sound is turned down, house lights are left on low, and no one cares if your baby needs to fuss for a few minutes, or you need to stop to rustle about to change a diaper.
+But necessity is the mother of invention, so the best kid-flicks right now are of the drive-in variety.
+Leave a little early, strap the babe into a car seat and let the motion lull them to sleep, then enjoy a date night in the front seat at one of these pop-up drive-in theaters in NYC.
+You get a night out, and you're prepping your tiny New Yorker for when they're ready to see movies on their own.

 4. First Museum

-No need to wait until your child can walk or talk to introduce him or her to NYC's world-class museums.
-The Guggenheim and Whitney host regular stroller tours.
-Also, many of our favorite children's museums have interactive areas for tots such as the Brooklyn Children's Museum's Totally Tots, a safe, padded area to practice motor skills, and the Children's Museum of Manhattan's PlayWorks, and newly opened Superpowered Metropolis.
+There is no need to wait until your child can walk or talk to introduce him or her to NYC's world-class museums.
+Many of our favorite children's museums have interactive areas for tots, such as the Brooklyn Children's Museum's Totally Tots, a safe, padded area to practice motor skills, and the Children's Museum of Manhattan's PlayWorks and Superpowered Metropolis.
 Bonus: All of these museums are FREE for babies, though grown-ups have to pay.
+Currently, advance tickets are required.

-A visit to the zoo is fun in any season and there's always some fun animal encounters to enjoy.
+A visit to the zoo is fun in any season, and there's always some fun animal encounters to enjoy.
+Photo courtesy of the WCS

 7. First Exercise Class